Downward facing blog: Do you need to be blogging as a yoga teacher?

 If you’d like to start growing your yoga business through regular blogging, but you’re not sure where to start, or you need help to get going, we can help.

-When you sign up for our Yoga Blog package we’ll set up your new blog for you or refine your existing one.
+When you sign up for our Blog Package we’ll set up your new blog for you or refine your existing one.
 We’ll help you organise your categories, agree a 3-month content schedule and even publish your first post.
 We’ll also give you all the tools you need to find and upload your own images and publish your own posts.